-4:30 - Students from After Care - Parents must park and come to glass doors.
-Buzz the school office and school personnel will bring the child to the door to meet his/her parent/guardian.
+4:45 - 6 p.m.: For those students who will stay in extended care past the 4:30 time frame and up to 6:00 p.m., parents must park and come to glass doors.
+Buzz the extended care button at the glass doors, and school personnel will bring the child to the door to meet his/her parent/guardian.